pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 hmm_logp_grad_op = HMMLogpGradOp()
 ```

-We can use the debug helper `eval` method to confirm we get the same outputs as before
+We recommend using the debug helper `eval` method to confirm we specified everything correctly.
+We should get the same outputs as before:

 ```{code-cell} ipython3
 hmm_logp_op(